brightzheng100/instana-server-on-k8s/all-in-openshift/README.md

 Now, let's get started!

 ### 1. Init it

 ```sh
 source 1-init-all.sh
 ```

+As long as no RED LINES highlighted in the output, you're good to proceed.

 ### 2. Install Instana

-Similarly, if you want to install Instana in one shot, do this:
+If you want to install Instana in one shot, do this:

 ```sh
 ./2-install-instana.sh